Coaxing secrets from drifting art

 A race against time

-"To build a digital museum, you need models.
-AI could help reconstruct scenes of the Thirteen Hongs and coastal defenses — that would be invaluable," he says.
+"To build a digital museum, you need models and prototypes.
+If you store these materials properly, AI could help reconstruct scenes of the Thirteen Hongs, Pearl River life and coastal defense facilities — that would be invaluable," he says.

-Underlying both is a deep-seated urgency.
-Time has not been kind to China trade paintings; many suffer from aging materials and environmental damage.
+That urgency is partly physical, Kuang notes.
+Time has not been kind to China trade paintings: many now suffer from aging materials, fading pigments and environmental damage — problems requiring careful conservation, not quick cosmetic fixes.

-Kuang hopes China can accelerate restoration capacity with more funding, trained conservators and international collaboration, so these works survive to be studied.
+Kuang says he hopes China can accelerate its restoration capacity, with more funding and technical support, more trained conservators, international collaboration and clearer standards — so these fragile works can survive long enough to be studied, exhibited and passed on.

 "What happens after we're gone?" he asks.

 "They will go back into the market, auctioned again and again.
-If the buyer doesn't understand, they might treat a masterpiece as a minor imitation — that would be tragic."
+If the buyer understands, fine; if not, they might treat a Northern Song painting as a Qing or Republican period (1912-49) imitation — that would be tragic."

-For now, Kuang is holding "drifting history" in place, hoping the paintings finally find a stable home beyond the market.
+For now, Kuang is holding "drifting history" in place.
+He hopes the drifting will end — that the paintings will find a stable home and a future beyond the market.